longwei66/minux-on-feiniao/README.md

 ```
 sudo apt install ocl-icd-opencl-dev
 ```
-TODO fix the config issues
+**Note:** this is not working so we have a TODO fix the config issues

 ## Editing